What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 • Caution: Can cause contact dermatitis in sensitive individuals

-4. Baking Soda Paste (Best for pH Balance)
+4. Baking Soda Paste (Best for pH Balance & Swollen Gums)

 • Mechanism: Creates alkaline environment (pH ~8.3) hostile to acid-producing bacteria